 Sometimes, no matter how careful you are, your children will end up overhearing things that you shouldn’t have allowed them to hear.
 A productive way to solve this is to ask them straight about what they heard, assuring them that they won’t be reprimanded if they tell you.
 Being proactive is also a wise move, like explaining to them in a way that is age-appropriate.
 If it is essential that they should not know about something, then you might as well get out of the house and go for a walk with your partner so you can talk without worrying if they’ll know.

+“Parenting is a difficult job, and one in which we all make mistakes at times.
+Communicating effectively with our children takes time and energy,” wrote Melanie Greenberg, PhD.
 Open your mind and realize that your children are affected by everything they hear.
 You just need to approach them the right way and always, with love.